mathieu-aubin/video-dl/README.md

 su
 mount -o remount,rw /system && wget http://daniilgentili.magix.net/android/rai.sh -O /system/bin/rai.sh && chmod +x /system/bin/rai.sh

-And call it with:
+And run with:
 rai.sh URL

 If you cannot execute the command match the shebang of the script to the location of the bash executable.

-iOS:
+# iOS:
 Jailbreak your device, install the terminal app and run the following command:

 wget http://daniilgentili.magix.net/rai.sh -O rai.sh && chmod +x rai.sh

+Run with:
+./rai.sh URL

 To view the downloaded video use iFile.